Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Steps:

-Press the Mode and Light button for two seconds.
-Speed limiter is now disabled.
+- Press the Mode and Light button for two seconds.
+The speed limiter is now disabled.

 Safety Note: